needle-mirror/com.unity.xr.meta-openxr/Documentation~/get-started/scene-setup.md

 ---
 # Set up your scene

-To set up your scene for Meta OpenXR, first follow the standard AR Foundation [Scene setup](xref:arfoundation-scene-setup) instructions.
+To set up your scene to use Unity OpenXR: Meta, first follow the standard AR Foundation [Scene setup](xref:arfoundation-scene-setup) instructions.
 The following sections detail additional setup steps specific to projects that target Meta's OpenXR runtime.

 ## Configure input actions